meghanlacoste/FrequencyTable/README.md

                     // observations within each interval is ignored.
 This makes the standard deviation always less
                     //than the true value.
 It should, therefore, be regarded as an approximation.

+                    // loops over all data to calculate the variance for (int i = sdMinRange; i <= sdMaxRange; i++) {
+                        //
+                        // the variable 'difference' represents the sum of the data values subtracted by the mean.
+                        // variable 'diffSquared' calculates square of the difference
+                        // (double) total is product of sum of the diffSquared multiplied by
+                        // the frequency for each unique data value
+                        //
+                       // difference = (midpoint- sdAve);
+                       // diffSquared = Math.pow(difference,2);
+                      //  total += diffSquared * Data[interval];

+                    }
+                    // the variation (sdAve) is the quotient of the total divided by the sum of all frequencies sdVar= total / (double) sdItems;

                     break;
                 }